uiuc-sst/mcasr/0-mturk/README.md

 the clips completes before new clips start.
 It also lets you fund the account a little at a time.

-- If you like, as transcriptions trickle in, collect them and process the results so far.
+If you like, as transcriptions trickle in, collect them and process the results so far:

 - Click on Mechanical Turk's *Manage results*, *Download csv*.
 - `mv Batch*.csv PTgen/test/myTest/batchfiles-raw`